-One of the first things you’ll see at Freedom Debt Relief log-in is the Debt Freedom Calculator.
+One of the first things you’ll see at the log-in is the Debt Freedom Calculator.
 This tool will help you figure out how much debt you have, what your monthly payments are, and how long it will take you to pay off your debt.

 Next, take a look at the negotiation tools.
 These tools can help you negotiate with creditors and get lower interest rates.

 Finally, check out the budgeting resources.
-These resources can help you create a budget that works for you and your family.
+These resources can help you create a budget with a full balance debt resolution that works for you and your family.